 Office of Environmental Sustainability

-The Office of the Environmental Sustainability has a wide remit that aims to achieve a well regulated, climate-resilient, resource-efficient and environmentally engaged society that ensures protection of the environment, the wellbeing of citizens and sustainable competitiveness for our economy.
+The Office of the Environmental Sustainability has a wide remit that aims to achieve a well-regulated, climate-resilient, resource-efficient and environmentally engaged society that ensures protection of the environment, transition to a circular economy, wellbeing of citizens and competitiveness for our economy.
 The office is responsible for:

 • EU Carbon Emissions Trading, Registry Operation and Kyoto Project Mechanisms.

-• Implementing multiple hazardous substances reduction and elimination programmes.
+• Implementing multiple hazardous substances reduction and elimination programmes including preparation and co-ordination of the National Hazardous Waste Management Plan.

-• Production of targeted information, advice and guidance to assist compliance and enable sustainable behavioural change.
+• Production of targeted information, advice and guidance to assist compliance and enable behavioural change to support transition to a resource efficient circular economy.

 Learn More